jsdelivr/jsdelivr/README.md

 # Why jsDelivr?

-Performance and Uptime Oriented
+Ready for production
 --------------------

-Our public CDN is built with performance and reliability in mind.
+Our public CDN is built to be used in production by even the largest websites.
 Everything is optimized and being constantly improved to offer all users maximum speed and uptime.
 Performance is monitored at all times, and we are always looking into new technologies and providers that may further improve our CDN.
 Downtime, timeouts or slow responses are simply unacceptable.

+We do everything possible to ensure our CDN will NEVER break any websites regardless of use-case.
+If a file is available via our CDN we assume its used in production and make sure that file will continue to work no matter what.

+This includes dynamic endpoints such as `/npm/`, `/gh/` and `/combine/`.
+When a file is first accessed it gets permanently stored in a reliable file system.
+This means that even if a npm package gets deleted, or an existing file gets removed by a developer, jsDelivr will  continue to serve the stored copy for ever, without breaking any websites or causing any issues.

 The idea is not to simply offer a public CDN, but to offer the best possible experience and a rock-solid product.